 In this Year, our employees in Hong Kong participated in Qile Cake (耆樂餅) charity sale project, which aimed at raising funds for the elderly care service (Organizer: Haven of Hope Christian Service).
+We have raised HK\$1,435 for this event.

-Greenheart has been awarded the "Caring Company" Logo by the Hong Kong Council of Social Service for 5 consecutive years since 2015 in recognition of our significant efforts on social responsibility.
+Greenheart has been awarded the "Caring Company" Logo by the Hong Kong Council Social Service years consecutive since 2015 in recognition of our significant efforts on social responsibility.